-However, if you’re in shade or indoors, using indirect light to light your subject, the shadows will be soft.
+However, if you’re in shade or indoors, using indirect light to light your subject creates soft light so the shadows will be soft.
 If you’re indoors, using window light or light from a doorway, you’ll also need to pay attention to where the light is coming from.
-In this instance you need to treat the light source (aka the window or doorway) as you would a studio light.
+In this instance treat the light source (aka the window or doorway) as you would a studio light.

 In other words, the height of a window will affect the shadow cast on your subject and the angle they stand or sit at in relation to the light source will also affect the shadow.

 Controlling the shadows in a loop lighting setup

 If you don’t want dark shadows, you’ll need to add fill light to soften the shadows.
-This applies to both flash photography and natural light photography.
+This applies to both studio lighting and natural light photography.

 To fill the shadows you can use:

 - A second light

-Alternatively, you could diffuse the light by blocking it from hitting your subject directly with a diffuser, or thin material.
+Alternatively, you could diffuse the light to create soft light by blocking it from hitting your subject directly with a diffuser, or thin material.
 If photographing indoors net curtains work well to diffuse indirect light further for very soft shadows.

 Summary of how to create loop lighting in portraits

-1. Place the light slightly to the side of the subject
+1. Place the main light slightly to the side of your subject

 2. Set the light at least a foot (1 ruler length) higher than your subject